itential/itential-mcp/docs/bindings.md

 ## Configuration File Format

-Endpoint tools are defined in configuration files using INI format.
+Tools are defined in configuration files using INI format.
 Each tool is configured in a section with the prefix `tool:` followed by the tool name.

-### Basic Structure
+### Endpoint Tools

 ```ini
 [tool:my-workflow-tool]